Norton Juster, who conjured worlds of wordplay in ‘Phantom Tollbooth,’ dies at 91

 He received a bachelor’s degree in architecture from the University of Pennsylvania in 1952, then studied city planning at the University of Liverpool in England before serving in the Navy.
 He was stationed at the Brooklyn Navy Yard, where he met Feiffer while living off-base.

-Feiffer, who went on to be one of the most distinctive and heralded cartoonists of his era, offered the interpretation that Milo represented Mr. Juster as he left military service.
+Feiffer, who went on to become one of the most distinctive and heralded cartoonists of his era, offered the interpretation that Milo represented Mr. Juster as he left military service.

 “Milo in the book is entering a world that’s all new to him,” Feiffer told the School Library Journal in 2011.
 “That is perhaps the perfect metaphor for Norton having gotten out of the Navy, and entering this professional world where his brother is already a successful architect, and he’s following him in it.
 And Norton doesn’t really feel that any of this is truly the right fit, but he doesn’t know what is the right fit or where to go.”